-Under Director's Order 12 (DO-12), "purpose" is defined as a statement of goals and objectives that the NPS intends to fulfill by taking action (NPS 2001a).
+Under DO-12, "purpose" is defined as a statement of goals and objectives that the NPS intends to fulfill by taking action (NPS 2001a).
 Under this definition, the purposes of this project are to

 - Focus on the management of invasive plants. - Plan strategic management with formal and well-justified decision-making paths. - Create a program that is sustainable over the long-term with measurable results achieved that are proportionate and appropriate to the effort going into the actions.